NiborGnu/dungeon-text-game/README.md

 ## How to play:

-  1. Click this *[link](https://dungeon-text-game-8f6df9144d01.herokuapp.com/)* or copy this text: `https://dungeon-text-game-8f6df9144d01.herokuapp.com/` and paste it into your browser's address bar.
+  1. Click this *[link](https://dungeon-text-game-8f6df9144d01.herokuapp.com/)* #UPDATE LINK!or copy this text: `https://dungeon-text-game-8f6df9144d01.herokuapp.com/` #UPDATE LINK! and paste it into your browser's address bar.
   2. As the page is loaded, click 'Start Game' or 'How to play'.
   3. Introduce yourself to the program.
   4. Choose the difficulty.